-several affairs on the side with working class youth, the youngest being 13 years of age.
-One of the boys is picked up on Dam Square, the center of Amsterdam, and taken home by Joop who serves him gin before they have sex.
-No sex is depicted but the disrobing is, until the moment Joop joins the rent boy on his bed (123-8).
-A boy who is released from prison stays his first night of freedom in Joops bed, and they confess each other their love - but this affirmation ends before the new day starts as the boy has disappeared without leaving a trace (141-6).
-A carpenter boy is kept by Joop who pays his rent and salary so the lad's family will not be aware of his new job as a male prostitute (211-2).
-These sexual situations are not sensationalized and don't offer a climax, but are inserted in a very casual way.
-There is one scene that gets easily lost in reading when de Haan describes how Joop receives a lady in his bachelor's room who asks for charity.
+These sexual situations are not sensationalized and don't offer a climax, but are inserted in a very casual manner.
+There is one scene that easily gets lost in the reading when de Haan describes how Joop receives a lady in his room who asks for a contribution for charity.
 She is with her son whom Joop puts on his lap.
-What he subsequently describes looks most like a masturbation scene in which Joop gets off thanks to the boy in his lap.
-After this scene he is annoyed by his visitors and shows them the door, without contributing to the charity (180-2).
-The novel ends with the death of Sam after he passed his medical exams.
-Soon after, his girl friend leaves for a house on the Spuistraat probably meaning she has become a prostitute, earlier hints being that she had already been one, and not having gotten "es", most probably referring to syphilis (195-6).
-So it is homosexual Joop who stays behind all alone, and not heterosexual Sam while the common ending of gay novels of those days had the gay man dying, by suicide or incident.
+What he subsequently describes most resembles a masturbation scene in which Joop gets off thanks to the boy in his lap.
+After this scene he is annoyed by his visitors and shows them the door without contributing to the charity (Haan 1974: 180-182).
+The novel ends with the death of Sam after he passes his medical exams.
+Soon after, his girlfriend leaves for a house on the Spuistraat - probably meaning she had become a prostitute, with earlier hints that she had already been one and not having gotten "es", most likely referring to syphilis (Haan 1974: 195-196).
+So it is homosexual Joop who stays behind all alone and not heterosexual Sam, while the common ending of gay novels of those days had the gay man dying, by suicide or incident.